 As of the date hereof, GLG Life Tech's Common Shares are listed on the TSX under the symbol "GLG".
-The Common Shares were halted by the Investment Industry Regulatory Organization of Canada on May 3, 2012, as a result of the Company's failure to timely file its yearend financial statements and associated documents for the period ending December 31, 2011.
-The following sets out the price range and volumes traded or quoted on the TSX on a monthly basis for each month of 2012.
+The following sets out the price range and volumes traded or quoted on the TSX on a monthly basis for each month of 2013.